Timothy M. Burgess: Federal judicial service

-He was nominated by President George W. Bush on July 28, 2005, to the seat on the United States District Court for the District of Alaska vacated by James Keith Singleton Jr. He was confirmed by the United States Senate on December 21, 2005, and received his commission on January 23, 2006.
+He was nominated by President George W. Bush on July 28, 2005, to the seat on the United States District Court for the District of Alaska vacated by James K. Singleton He was confirmed by the United States Senate on December 21, 2005, and received his commission on January 23, 2006.
 He served as chief judge from December 31, 2015, to December 31, 2021, the same date he assumed senior status.

 Personal life

 Burgess and his wife, Joanne Grace, live in Anchorage and have four children.